Staff

 Two practical things to note: my last name is pronounced Get-line, and it’s fine to call me Greta, though Mother Greta and Dean Greta are also fine, if that is what works best for you.

-Greta can be reached at ggetlein@stpaulscathedralvt.org.
+Greta can be reached at [email protected].

 Robert Leopold, Canon for Adult Formation

-I was raised in costal South Carolina and Upper East Tennessee, where I developed a love of storytelling, water, music, food, education, renovation, and the Episcopal Church.
+I was raised in coastal South Carolina and upper East Tennessee, where I developed a love of storytelling, water, music, food, education, renovation, and the Episcopal Church.
 I played upright and electric bass for my first career, and I still enjoy playing for several local musical theatre productions in Vermont each year.
 By the time I returned to school to finish a Bachelor of Arts in Music, I was already discerning a call to ordained ministry, which led to another degree in Religious Studies, and working as a peer minister at the University of Tennessee’s Episcopal Campus Ministry.

 I attended the Virginia Theological Seminary in Alexandria.
 While there, I continued my work on campus, serving at the Episcopal Chaplaincy at Howard University in Washington, D.C.
 After seminary, I was called to serve at St. Paul’s in downtown Chattanooga, Tennessee, and to remake the campus ministry at the University of Tennessee in Chattanooga.
 After St. Paul’s, I helped found a new and nontraditional Episcopal Church, called Southside Abbey, on the “Southside" of Chattanooga’s downtown.
 Along the way I finished a doctorate at Sewanee, and a master’s degree in Storytelling at East Tennessee State University and in conjunction with the International Storytelling Center in Jonesborough, Tennessee.